Configuring a project with ubproject.toml

 ¶

-This provides configuration for linting of reStructuredText files.
+This provides configuration for linting of projects.

-# List of rules to ignore
+# List of linting codes to ignore

 ignore = ["block.title_line"]